-- Table 3-24.
-Summary of impacts to Threatened and Endangered Species

-Alternative Action Impact Severity

-Impoundment Closure

-Alternative B Closure-by-Removal of APC Loss of potential summer roosting and foraging habitat for tri-colored bat and loss of potential summer foraging habitat for Indiana bat, northern long-eared bat, and gray bat.
-Potential indirect impacts to pink mucket and lake sturgeon in the Cumberland River could include sedimentation from storm water during closure by removal process.
-Potential direct and indirect impacts to pink mucket and lake sturgeon in the Cumberland River from dewatering impoundments.
-For those activities with potential to affect bats, TVA committed to implementing specific conservation measures under TVA's Bat Strategy Programmatic Section 7 ESA consultation.
-With the use of BMPs and minimal forest habitat in the APC, actions are not expected to significantly impact gray bat, Indiana bat, northern long-eared bat, and tri-colored bat.
+Alternative Action Impact Severity Impoundment Closure Alternative B Closure-by-Re of APC Closure-by-Removal of APC Loss of potential summer roosting and foraging habitat for Indiana bat, northern longeared bat, and tri-colored bat and loss of potential summer foraging habitat for gray bat.
+For those activities with potential to affect the gray bat, Indiana bat, and northern long-eared bat, TVA committed to implementing specific Potential indirect impacts to pink mucket and lake sturgeon in the Cumberland River could include sedimentation from storm water during closure by removal process.
+Potential direct and indirect impacts to pink mucket and lake sturgeon in the Cumberland River from dewatering impoundments. conservation measures in their programmatic consultation with the USFWS completed in April 2018.
+The associated conservation measures would be implemented as part of the proposed project.
+Conservation measures include tree clearing restrictions, which would minimize impacts to tricolored bat as well.
+With conservation measures and BMPs, actions are not expected to significantly impact gray bat, Indiana bat, northern long-eared bat, and tri-colored bat.
 Restoration of ash ponds would create naturalized areas suitable for foraging habitat.
-No impacts expected to pink mucket or lake sturgeon due to BMPs implemented in accordance with site-specific erosion control plans.
+No impacts expected to pink

+Alternative Action Impact Severity mucket or lake sturgeon due to BMPs implemented in accordance with site-specific erosion control plans.
 Activities would be designed to minimize impacts to Cumberland River and meet the terms and conditions of applicable USACE, NPDES and TDEC permits.
 No impact to other threatened and endangered species.

-Landfill Expansion 3p00163.

-· · · · · · · · · · · · · · · · · · ·

-Alternative B Expansion of Landfill and Ancillary Facilities Loss of potential summer roosting and foraging habitat for Indiana bat, northern longeared bat, gray bat, and tricolored bat.
+Landfill Expansion Alternative B Expansion of Landfill and Ancillary Facilities Loss of potential summer roosting and foraging habitat for Indiana bat, northern longeared bat, gray bat, and tricolored bat.
 Potential streamside salamander habitat could be affected by project activities.
-For those activities with potential to affect bats, TVA committed to implementing specific conservation measures, such as adherence to seasonal restrictions on tree clearing activities, under TVA's Bat Strategy Programmatic Section 7 ESA consultation.
-With the use of BMPs,

-Alternative Action Impact Severity abundance of habitat in surrounding areas, and tree clearing restrictions, actions are not expected to significantly impact gray bat, Indiana bat, northern longeared bat, and tri-colored bat.
-Surveys for presence of streamside salamander will be performed by subject matter experts in areas of identified suitable habitat in coordination with TDEC.
-Appropriate mitigation would occur if necessary.
-No impact to other threatened and endangered species.
-Construction and Operation of Beneficial Re-use Processing Facility Alternative B Construction and Operation of a Beneficial Re-use Processing Facility No impact.
+For those activities with potential to affect the gray bat, Indiana bat, and northern long-eared bat, TVA committed to implementing specific conservation measures in their programmatic consultation with the USFWS completed in April 2018.
+The associated conservation measures would be implemented as part of the proposed project.
+Conservation measures include tree clearing restrictions, which would minimize impacts to tricolored bat as well.
+With conservation measures and BMPs, actions are not expected to significantly impact gray bat, Indiana bat, northern long-eared bat, and tri-colored bat.
+Surveys for presence of streamside salamander were performed by subject matter experts in areas of identified suitable habitat in coordination with TDEC and TWRA.
+No streamside salamanders or their eggs were identified during field surveys.
+Therefore, no

+Alternative Action Impact Severity threatened and endangered species.
+Construction and Open ration of Beneficial Re-use Proc essing Facility Alternative B Construction and Operation of a Beneficial Re-use Processing Facility No impact.
 No impact due to the avoidance of threatened and endangered species and associated critical habitat for development.
 Transport of CCR Alternative B (Option 1) Transport of CCR to Onsite Landfill No impact.
 No impact.
 Alternative B (Option 2) Transport of CCR to Beneficial Re-use Processing Facility No impact.
 No impact.
 Alternative B (Option 2) Transport of CCR not Suitable for Beneficial Re-use No impact.
 No impact.
 Transport of Borrow Alternative B Truck transport of borrow to GAF from TVA-owned borrow site No impact.
 No impact.